SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/show-marketing.md

 * Use the **Active forms this quarter** tile to get an overview of the forms that were submitted this quarter.

-* The **My customers form submissions this month** tile can help you keep track of your customers’ submissions each month.
+* The **My customers form submissions this month** tile can help you keep track of your customers' submissions each month.

 * The **Non-processed submissions** tile allows you to see which submissions that are not processed and need your attention.